(The omission was too glaring and that simply adds to the unfairness of the whole affair. Image source: http://www.slate.com)

-So it was not a big surprise when Trump decided to “shake” things down once he had officially taken office – Trump have been talking about throughout his election campaign.
-And that includes his promise to build the wall against Mexico (funding aside) and stopping people from certain countries entering the country.
+So it was not a big surprise when Trump decided to “shake” things down once he had officially taken office – Trump has been talking about throughout his election campaign.
+And that includes his promise to build the wall against Mexico (funding aside) and stopping people from certain countries from entering the country.

 President Trump on Friday closed the nation’s borders to refugees from around the world, ordering that families fleeing the slaughter in Syria be indefinitely blocked from entering the United States, and temporarily suspending immigration from several predominantly Muslim countries.

 The executive order suspends the entry of refugees into the United States for 120 days and directs officials to determine additional screening ”to ensure that those approved for refugee admission do not pose a threat to the security and welfare of the United States.”